-The shifts in math instruction are designed to help students build strong fundamental skills at earlier grades, which in turn help prepare them for higher levels of learning—all the way up to college- and career-level material.
+While we recognize that the conversation around math instruction can get a bit wonky, the shifts in math instruction were designed to help students build strong fundamental skills at earlier grades, which in turn help prepare them for higher levels of learning—all the way up to college- and career-level material.

 While change can be difficult, the great news is that there are many free resources that can help parents better help their kids with their math homework.

 Below are a few of our favorite math resources:

 Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 The Academy tackles math, science, computer programming, history, art history, economics, and more.
 Their “math missions” guide learners from kindergarten to calculus using state-of-the-art, adaptive technology that identifies strengths and learning gaps.
 They have also partnered with institutions like NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT to offer specialized content.

 Learning Heroes inspires and equips parents with information, resources and opportunities to help support their child’s education.
 Using key insights from qualitative and quantitative research, they help parents feel empowered about their child’s education by providing them with easy-to-understand parent friendly math materials, which are delivered through multiple channels and trusted messengers.
 To ensure a broad reach, they partner with education, parent, and community and civil rights organizations including National PTA, National Urban League, GreatSchools, UnidosUS, National Summer Learning Association, and others, as well as states and districts.